 What Autistic Burnout Feels Like

-For many autistic individuals, burnout feels like a sudden collapse of abilities.
+For many autistic people, burnout feels like a sudden collapse of abilities.
 The body and mind simply refuse to keep up.
-This exhaustion does not result from laziness or lack of effort.
-It is the cumulative impact of:
+This exhaustion does not come from laziness or lack of effort.
+Instead, it is the built-up impact of:

 - Sensory overload